hexagram30/graphdb/README.md

 connecting to the database indicated in the plugin.

-For use as part of a component-based system, see [hxgm30.mush.components.database][comp-graphdb].
+For use as part of a component-based system, see any of the `component.clj` files nested under the `plugins` directory.

 ## Resources